autopear/CS235-Project/fastText/README.md

 This folder contains codes and results for [fastText](https://github.com/facebookresearch/fastText) algorithm.

 fastText accepts text as input, so first you need to revert the 5-fold files back to words.
 This can be done by [revert_word_index.py](scripts/revert_word_index.py).
-It will create 5 tsv files under data folder.
+It will create 5 tsv files (gzipped) under data folder.

 fastText can do binary classification and multiclass classification.
 But to compute precison, recall or F-1 score, labels must be binary.
 So I provide two scripts.